fxinfo24/ProfileScope/tests/README.md

    - Verify that the test environment is set up properly
    - Look for error messages in the test output
    - For web interface issues, check the Flask logs
+   - Review the HTML test report for detailed information